Vascularisation

-Vascularisation or neovascularization (neo- + vascular + -ization) is the physiological process through which blood vessels form in tissues or organs.
+Vascularisation is the physiological process through which blood vessels form in tissues or organs.
+Neovascularization (neo- + vascular + -ization) specifically refers to the growth of new blood supply in a tissue or organ following an injury, chronic inflammation or metabolic distress.

-Growth factors that inhibit neovascularization include those that affect endothelial cell division and differentiation.
+Growth factors that modulate neovascularization include those that affect endothelial cell division and differentiation.
 These growth factors often act in a paracrine or autocrine fashion; they include fibroblast growth factor, placental growth factor, insulin-like growth factor, hepatocyte growth factor, and platelet-derived endothelial growth factor.

 It may occur through angiogenesis (the formation of new blood vessels form from pre-existing ones), vasculogenesis (the creation of blood vessels during development, particularly in embryos) or arteriogenesis (where smaller vessels become enlarged into fully functioning arteries).

 Vasculogenesis

 Vasculogenesis is the process of blood vessel formation, occurring by a de novo production of endothelial cells.
 It is the first stage of the formation of the vascular network, closely followed by angiogenesis.

 This is the creation of blood vessels during early development particularly in embryos.
 Blood vessels start to form from special cells known as endothelial progenitor cells.
 While this process mostly happens during embryonic development, it can also occur in adults when the body needs to repair damaged blood vessels or grow new ones after an injury occurs.

 Vasculogenesis is the formation of new blood vessels, in blood islands, which first arise in the mesoderm of the yolk sac at 3 weeks of development, when there are no pre-existing ones.
 For example, if a monolayer of endothelial cells begins sprouting to form capillaries, angiogenesis is occurring.
 Vasculogenesis, in contrast, is when endothelial precursor cells (angioblasts) migrate and differentiate in response to local cues (such as growth factors and extracellular matrices) to form new blood vessels.
 These vascular trees are then pruned and extended through angiogenesis.

 Vasculogenesis can also arise in the adult organism from circulating endothelial progenitor cells (derivatives of stem cells).
 These cells are able to contribute, albeit to varying degrees, to neovascularization.
 Examples of where vasculogenesis can occur in adults are: